Skip to Main Content

 1. Check your credit score: Check your FICO credit score so you can be realistic about your loan options.
 Eliminate any lenders that have a minimum credit score requirement higher than yours.
 (Check out lender minimums in the table above, though some lenders have different minimums on their website than they accept through marketplaces.)

 2. Consider a cosigner: If your credit score is poor, a cosigner with a good score can help you get approved for a loan.
-Just note that only a handful of lenders offer personal loans with a cosigner, including OneMain Financial, BHG Money, PenFed, Navy Federal, and Achieve.
+Just note that only a handful of lenders offer personal loans with a cosigner, including OneMain Financial, BHG Financial, PenFed, Navy Federal, and Achieve.
 Also, note that the cosigner is equally responsible for loan repayment — even late payments could hurt their credit (and yours).

 3. Consider a secured loan: Some lenders let you secure a personal loan with collateral like your car or the fixtures in your home.
 Going this route could help you get approved or lower your rate.
 Two lenders that offer secured loans include OneMain Financial and Upgrade.
 Just know that if you can’t repay the loan, the lender can seize your collateral.